 Lunch at Tatte Bakery & Cafe

-Calling all Instagram Foodies… Tatte is the place for you, filled with fresh pastries on display, seasonal tarts, cookies and cakes!
-The light and airy cafe also has a lunch menu featuring unique salads, sandwiches, and warm bowls.
+Calling all Instagram Foodies… Tatte is the place for you, filled with fresh pastries on display, seasonal tarts, cookies, and cakes!
+The light and airy cafe also have a lunch menu featuring unique salads, sandwiches, and warm bowls.
 We went to the Charles Street location in Beacon Hill that also has an outdoor patio.
 I loved the warm and homey feel this place provided and the Warm Farro & Vegetable bowl was delicious!

-Walk through Boston Common & Public Garden
+Walkthrough Boston Common & Public Garden

 Even though November isn’t the warmest time to visit Boston, seeing the trees change color is totally worth it!
 The red and golden hues were so pretty!
-Of course you can just enjoy the park yourself, but if you wanted to check out things to see in the park here is a nice guide!
-I certainly loved the piles of leaves, and the gorgeous pond!
+Of course, you can just enjoy the park yourself, but if you wanted to check out things to see in the park here is a nice guide!
+I certainly loved the piles of leaves and the gorgeous pond!

 Drinks at Liberty Hotel

 After relaxing in the park we walked to the Liberty Hotel.
 This hotel used to be the Suffolk County Jail and now it’s turned into luxury hotel.
 The restaurants and bars inside have adapted the theme with jail bars on the windows and notorious mug shot photos.
 We came around 4PM so some of the bars weren’t open yet, so we had a drink in the gorgeous lobby!
 I imagine at night and on the weekends the hotel bars can become pretty crowded with an overall upscale vibe.